jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Alex Caruso - Texas A&M**

-Alex Caruso was originally the 85th ranked prospect in the 2012 high school class but wound up signing as an undrafted free agent in 2017 after playing all four seasons at Texas A&M. Caruso is currently contibuting to the Los Angeles Lakers' NBA Championship goals.
+Alex Caruso was originally the 85th ranked prospect in the 2012 high school class but wound up signing as an undrafted free agent in 2017 after playing all four seasons at Texas A&M. Caruso is currently contributing to the Los Angeles Lakers' NBA Championship goals.

 ![All basketball prospects from the 2012 recruiting class that improved their NBA draft position][image10]

 ### 2013 Recruiting Class

-The 2013 high school recruiting class had four different players improve improve their position in from high school to the NBA with three of them going from outside the top-60 to getting drafted or signing as an undrafted free agent.
+The 2013 high school recruiting class had four different players improve their position in from high school to the NBA with three of them going from outside the top-60 to getting drafted or signing as an undrafted free agent.

 **Luke Kornet - Vanderbilt**